gcanti/fp-ts/docs/modules/NonEmptyReadonlyArray.ts.md

 ## lift2

-Lifts a binary function into `ReadonlyNonEmptyArray`.
+Lifts a binary function into `NonEmptyReadonlyArray`.

 **Signature**